TheKataLog/ConnectedAI/4_adrs/002_adr_pre_trained_models.md

 Furthermore, the choice of pre-trained models will be made based on the required capabilities and the cost-benefit analysis.
 For example, if the goal of a prompt is to perform a tool call using a specific tool, the model should be capable of reliably reasoning about the tool to call and then calling the tool such as Claude’s Sonnet 3.5.
 For simpler tasks, a cheaper, speedier model such as Google’s Gemini Flash will be sufficient.

+In this implementation, we will be using Anthropic’s Claude Sonnet 3.5 as the core LLM driving agentic behaviour due to superior reasoning and tool-calling performance.
+Gemini 1.5 Flash will be used for routers and simple tasksdue to it's speed and low cost.

 ### Reasons
 - Proven performance with state-of-the-art benchmarks.
 - Significantly reduced development time compared to building in-house models.